-where, in $\xi \in [0,1]$, the grid has uniform resolution of $\Delta_\xi$.
-The physical-space grid spacing $\Delta(x)$ in (\ref{eq:gridmapping}) is a Sigmoid function that transitions smoothly from $\Delta_f$ to $\Delta_c$.
-The parameter $a$ controls the sharpness the grid change.
-The initial condition $F(0) = x_{\rm{start}}$ controls the transition to the fine resolution $\Delta_f$, while the number of grid points controls the transition to the coarse resolution $\Delta_c$.
-Here, we take $a=4$, $F(0) = -\pi$, and $N = 75$, and solve Equation~(\ref{eq:gridmapping}) using a standard Runge–Kutta–Fehlberg method.
-The initial condition and number of grid points are chosen to satisfy the perfectly matched layer condition \citep{berenger1994perfectly}.
-The domain size in the two spectral directions is $[0,2\pi]$ and has an effective uniform grid spacing of $\Delta_f$.
-This setting leads to convection through an \textit{anisotropic}, inhomogeneous grid, which is a commonly occurring type of grid change in practice in structured grids.
-Moreover,\gryo{This choice is made because} the three dimensional commutation error simplifies to the one dimensional case in this context, which is ideal for demonstrating the connection between the numerical analysis in Section~\ref{sec:numerics} and the implicit commutation error.
+The domain in the two spectral directions is $[0,2\pi]$ and with an effective uniform grid spacing of $\Delta_f$.
+Thus, LES turbulence will be convected through an \textit{anisotropic}, inhomogeneous grid --- a common scenario in practice for structured grids. \rdm{Moreover, in this configuration the three dimensional commutation error simplifies to the one dimensional case, which will expose the implications of the numerical analysis in Section~\ref{sec:numerics} for commutation error in LES.}